amir168/MiNOVA/README.md

-VGA-Mon
+Eth-NOVA
 =

 Introduction
 ==

-**VGA-Mon** is an absurdly simple node GPU monitoring app specifically tailored towards monitoring mining rigs.
-*Currenly, only nVidia / Windows is supported.*

 ## Installaton / Configuration ##

-Make sure node is installed.
-For most users, leaving the configuration file as-is works fine for use with ethminer.
-To get up and running, you *must* place the `nvidia-smi.exe` executable in the same directory as VGA-Mon. `nvidia-smi` comes bundled with CUDA drivers, and it is usually found in `%PROGRAMFILES%\NVIDIA Corporation\NVSMI`.
-Additionally, you should place a `mine.bat` file in the directory as well for VGA-Mon to restart your miner.
-Changes can be made to the `config.json` file for advanced users.
-Running `node monitor` on startup is recommended.

-`npm install` to install the single dependancy.
+Make sure node is installed, then just launch `node app` in the directory.
+Running on startup *as administrator* is recommended in order for the overclocking to properly apply.

+Please modify the configuration file to your liking.
+At the very minimum, the `path` should be modified with your wallet information.

+The default mining configuration is for a GTX 1060.

-`node monitor` to start the application.
+`node app` to start the application.

-##### Default configuration is as follows: #####
+##### Configuration is as follows: #####
 - `theshold`: Threshold in utilization percent to consider a GPU *idle*.
-Default is 90.
-- `kill`: Command to kill your mining process. **Default is `tskill ethminer`**.
-Modify this if you are not using ethminer!
+- `kill`: Command to kill your mining process. **Modify this if you are not using ethminer!**
-- `path`: Path to the script that should be launched when a GPU is idle for too long.
-Default is `mine.bat`.
+- `path`: Path to the miner that should be launched. **Modify this!**
 - `reboot`: The command that is executed when a GPU is idle despite miner restart.
-Default is `shutdown -r -t 00`.
 - `restartApp`: Idle time in cycles (roughly seconds) until the miner process is killed and restarted.
-Default is 120.
 - `rebootRig`: Idle time in cycles (roughly seconds) until the entire machine is rebooted.
-Default is 360.
-- `cmd`: *Don't touch this unless you are pointing to a different `nvidia-smi` directory.
-Data filtering is currently hard-coded.*
+- `core`: Core overclock amount in MHz.
+- `mem`: Memory overclock amount in MHz. *This should be **HALF** of what is shown in Afterburner!*
+- `power`: Power Limit in Watts (NOT percentage!).

+If you do not trust the packaged binaries, you can replace them with their original sources, as detailed below.

+##### Binary Sources #####
+- `etherminer`: Official etherminer release.
+Link: https://github.com/ethereum-mining/ethminer/releases
+- `nvidia-smi`: Official nVidia CUDA drivers.
+Link: https://developer.nvidia.com/cuda-downloads
+- `nvidiasetp0state`: Official NiceHash miner release.
+Link: https://github.com/nicehash/NiceHashMiner/releases
+- `nvoc`: Windows NVOC Port.
+Link: https://github.com/deathcamp/NVOC/blob/master/nvoc.exe

 ### TO-DO ###
 - Event Logging
 - Internet connectivity check
-- Configurator App
-- Temperature Support / Other Metrics
 - Linux Support
 - AMD Support
+- Configurator App

 ## Donations ##
 - ETH: 0x00972cd6a2c6786afbcc24ca592b8c86f33f747a